cruxppc/cruxppc-ng-3.5/README.md

   This repository provides the crux core, opt and xorg ports that are known to require changes to work for the powerpc.
-These can be found in the 'core-ppc', 'opt-ppc' and 'xorg-ppc' directories (and maybe contrib-ppc later..).
-Ports which are unchanged for powerpc are not included in this repository but instead are sourced from the main (x86/64) crux project.
+These can be found in the 'core-ppc', 'opt-ppc', 'xorg-ppc' and contrib-ppc directories Ports which are unchanged for powerpc are not included in this repository but instead are sourced from the main (x86/64) crux project.

   This repository provides release notes, an installation handbook and various notes and materials related to crux ppc development.

-  The 'releases' section of this repository provides bootable CD images and selected pre-built "extra" packages.
-As time passes, additional pre-built packabges from opt, xorg and contrib may also be added to the releases section of this repository.
+  The 'releases' section of this repository provides installation CD image(s) and some pre-built 'extra' packages that may be particularly useful.

 ### Usage overview:

   The handbook provides details of the CRUXPPC install process.
-Essentially, download the CD iso file, burn a CD and boot it.
+Essentially, download the CD iso file, burn a CD and boot it with the normal 'c' key boot.

   The user will may need to install a number of additional packages beyond what is provided by the install CD to have a crux system that meets their needs.

   Selected prebuilt packages from "opt", "xorg" and maybe "contrib" may be found in the releases area.
-These are optional, not required, packages, typically requiring a long build time and are provided to help speed up the creation of the final CRUX PPC system.
+These are optional, not required, packages, typically requiring a long build time, or maybe difficult to build, and are provided to help speed up the creation of the final CRUX PPC system.

   A more detailed description of installing and configuring CRUX PPC can be found in the handbook and release notes.